Romanian taxes on dividends in 2026 – explained in details

 An individual tax payer owes health insurance contribution only if his total income obtained from sources other than salary and freelance activities altogether (i.e., dividends, income from the sale of shares, income from rental, interest income, income from cryptocurrency transactions, etc.) reaches the threshold of 6 national gross minimum wages during a tax year.

-For example, for 2025 this threshold is set at the level of 24,300 Lei (i.e., 6 x 4,050 lei.
-The amount of 4,050 lei is the minimum national monthly wage established by the government for year 2025).
+Same as for 2025, for 2026 this threshold is set at the level of 24,300 Lei (i.e., 6 x 4,050 lei; the amount of 4,050 lei is the minimum national monthly wage established by the government for year 2026 which is used for determining the contribution bases for the health insurance).

 This is the first threshold for which the health insurance contribution is due and is set at 6 national gross minimum wages/year.
 If this threshold is reached, the health insurance contribution is capped to 10% of this amount.
-This means a fixed annual contribution of 2,430 lei for the income obtained in 2025.
+This means a fixed annual contribution of 2,430 lei for the income obtained in 2026.

 In addition, the second threshold applicable is set at 12 minimum wages per economy, while the third (and last) threshold is of 24 minimum wages per economy.